18 Endowed Chairs

 Ryan Kastner

-William Nachbar Endowed Chair in Jacobs School of Engineering
+William Nachbar Endowed Chair in the Jacobs School of Engineering

 Kastner’s research is focused on hardware acceleration, hardware security, and remote sensing.
 He aims to design, build, and prototype computing systems that are safe, secure, high performance, inexpensive, and low power.
 His lab develops systems that solve real-world problems motivated by scientific and industry collaborations, including developing low cost modems for underwater acoustic communication; drones flying multispectral cameras for ecosystem monitoring; vision systems to capture large-scale 3D models of Maya archaeological sites, reconfigurable systems for DNA sequencing, and high frame rate 3D scanners for machine vision.
 Kastner co-founded and co-directs the Engineers for Exploration program at the Jacobs School of Engineering.